BronsonQuick/Lifx/README.md

 You can type `wp help lifx` to see all the commands.
 Here are some common ones:

 * `wp lifx get_token` - This will print your LIFX personal access token on the command line.
-* `wp lifx check_token` - This checks to see if your LIFX person token authenicates correctly.
+* `wp lifx check_token` - This checks to see if your LIFX person token authenticates correctly.
+* `wp lifx list_lights` - This will list your the LIFX smart lights.
 * `wp lifx toggle` - This will toggle the power state of all lights.
 * `wp lifx power on` - This will turn all lights on.
 * `wp lifx power off` - This will turn all lights off.